Open today from 09:00 until 17:00

 How to Care for Calathea

-Keep the soil consistently moist but never waterlogged.
+Watering Keep soil consistently moist but never soggy.
 Allow the top layer to dry slightly between waterings.
-Softened, filtered or rainwater is best, as Calatheas are sensitive to tap-water minerals.
+Use softened, filtered, distilled, or rainwater to avoid mineral build-up from tap water.

-Feed every 4–6 weeks during spring and summer with a balanced houseplant fertiliser to support lush, colourful foliage.
+Feeding Feed every 4–6 weeks during spring and summer with a balanced houseplant fertiliser to promote lush, colourful foliage.

-Repot every 1–2 years in spring using a light, airy compost mix.
-Keep roots snug but not cramped.
+Repotting Repot every 1–2 years in spring using light, airy compost.
+Choose a pot that supports healthy root growth.
+Keep roots comfortably snug but not cramped.

-Gently wipe leaves to remove dust and maintain their signature patterns.
-Avoid cold drafts and fluctuations in temperature.
+Cleaning & Maintenance Gently wipe leaves to remove dust and preserve their patterns.
+Mist regularly for humidity and keep away from cold drafts or temperature fluctuations.

-Calatheas pair beautifully with ceramic pots, natural baskets and soft interior palettes.
-Their patterned leaves complement both minimal and maximalist décor.
+Styling Pairs beautifully with ceramic pots, natural baskets, and soft décor palettes.
+The patterned leaves complement both minimalist and vibrant interior styles.

 FAQs